 Use a Scheduling Tool

-My favorite is Buffer because of the Chrome browser extension and its overall user experience.
-(It’s really easy to manage multiple accounts.)
+My favorite for small business is Buffer because the free plan allows you to manage three channels.
+Additionally, they have a Chrome browser extension and a better user experience than competitors.
 Others you could try include Hootsuite or Sprout Social.
 The benefit of using these tools is that you can schedule a week’s worth of posts in advance and the tool should be able to provide the best time to share with your audience.
-If one of your channels is Facebook, use the scheduling function within the platform.
-It’s easier, and rumor has it that Facebook provides more organic reach to posts that are published without a third-party tool.
+If one of your channels is Facebook, use the scheduling function within the platform and see if you like it.

 Block Out 30-Minutes Every Day